 The 50-year-old Weiner succeeded Fehr in December 2009 to become just the fourth head of the union since 1966.
 He is widely liked and respected among players and management, and he has been credited for an improved relationship between sides.

 "I have great respect and admiration for Michael, with whom we have had a very constructive relationship both professionally and personally," baseball Commissioner Bud Selig said in a statement.
 "This relationship has been a great benefit to baseball and has led to the tremendous success the game now enjoys.
-All of us look forward to Michael's full recovery and to his continued contributions to our game."

 Following his graduation from Williams College and Harvard Law School, Weiner clerked for a federal judge and was hired by Fehr in 1988 as a union staff lawyer.